ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Applicability:
 : Message

-If true, this Message should be delivered after the last Message passed to the same Connection via the Send Action; if false, this Message may be delivered out of order.
+This property specifies that a Message should be delivered to the other side after the previous Message which was passed to the same Connection via the Send Action.

 ### Direction of communication